mjordan/islandora_dump_datastreams/README.md

 ## Usage

 Enable this module, and configure it at admin/islandora/tools/dump_datastreams.
-Options include the output directory and a list of datastream IDs that you do not want dumped.
+This module has a kill switch ("Enable dumping of objects and their datastreams.") and only dumps out files if that box is checked.

-> It is extremely important that you are aware when this module is enabled, since it makes a copy of every object you ingest into your Islandora.
+> It is extremely important that you are aware when this module is enabled and active, since it makes a copy of every object you ingest into your Islandora.

+The other configuration options - output directory, DSIDs to exclude, and content model - are pretty self-explanatory.

 ### Example output